Some banks don’t have a problem with new jobs!

 Can I get a home loan if I have just started a new job?

-In order to qualify for a mortgage, it’s important to demonstrate employment stability.
-Banks are generally reluctant to lend to those who’ve been working less than 6 months.
+Banks are generally reluctant to lend to people who’ve been working less than 6 months.

 - Most banks require you to be in your current position for a minimum of 6 months to 12 months to borrow 80% of the property value.